websauna/websauna/docs/source/reference/glossary.rst

     view
         A "view callable" is a callable Python object which is associated with a view configuration; it returns a response object.
 A view callable accepts a single argument: request, which will be an instance of a :term:`request` object.
 An alternate calling convention allows a view to be defined as a callable which accepts a pair of arguments: context object and :term:`request`: this calling convention is useful for traversal-based applications in which a context is always very important.
 A view callable is the primary mechanism by which a developer writes user interface code within :term:`Pyramid`.
 See :doc:`view documentation for more information <../narrative/frontend/views>`.

+    view mapper
+        A view mapper is an object in :term:`Pyramid` that accepts a set of keyword arguments and which returns a callable.
+The returned callable is called with the view callable object.
+The returned callable should itself return another callable which can be called with the "internal calling protocol" (context, request). `Read more <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/hooks.html#using-a-view-mapper>`__.

     virtual environment
         An isolated environment (folder) where all installed Python packages go.
 Each project should have its own virtual environment, so that different project dependencies do not mess up each other. `Read more <https://packaging.python.org/en/latest/installing.html>`__.